 Sweet Dough monkey bread

-- In a small mixing bowl, add in the dry yeast, warm water and 1 tsp of granulated sugar.
+- In a small mixing bowl, add in the dry yeast, warm water and 1 teaspoon of granulated sugar.
 Let it proof for 5-10 minutes (foam on top).
 Preheat oven to 350°.

 - In a saucepan, add the evaporated milk and butter.
 Melt the butter completely or until small bubbles form around the edges of the pan.
 DON'T let it boil.